Lovor01/makeiteasy-popup/readme.txt

 4. Modeless popup attached to element

 == Changelog ==

+= 1.2.0 =
+Improved styling when content in popup is greater in height than popup window - a scrollbar appears.
+To achieve that, *display: grid* is used when close button is beside content, while before it was *flex*.
+When blocks inside (some third party blocks) have absolute positioning and when popup width is not set, popup can be too small.
+In such cases, an auto-detection procedure is added which sets width to default theme content width if block is too narrow and increases height if it is too short.

 = 1.1.5 =
 Small fix for incorrect button background on mobile device.